Rupert Holmes: Songwriter and recording artist

-Holmes's production skills were also in demand during this period, and he took on this role for Lynsey de Paul on her album Tigers and Fireflies, which spawned the radio hit "Hollywood Romance".
+Holmes's production skills were also in demand during this period, and he took on this role for Lynsey de Paul's album Tigers and Fireflies, which spawned the radio hit "Hollywood Romance".
 The album also featured the bluesy song "'Twas", co-written by Holmes and de Paul.
 He additionally produced Sparks' 1976 LP, Big Beat, though the album was not a success.
 In 1975, together with Jeffrey Lesser, Holmes produced the UK band Sailor's album Trouble (CBS Epic).

-"Escape (The Piña Colada Song)" was included on Holmes's fifth album, Partners in Crime, and was the final Hot 100 No. 1 of 1979.
+"Escape (The Piña Colada Song)" was on Holmes's fifth album, Partners in Crime, and was the final Hot 100 number 1 of 1979.
 Another popular song on that album was "Him", which peaked at number 6 on the Hot 100.
-He had another top-40 hit with "Answering Machine".
-In 1986, Holmes's composition "You Got It All" (sometimes called "You Got It All Over Him") was a top 3 hit single for The Jets and was later recorded by pop superstar Britney Spears and featured in her internationally released version of Oops!...
+Holmes had another top-40 hit with "Answering Machine".
+In 1986, Holmes's composition "You Got It All" (sometimes called "You Got It All Over Him") was a top 3 hit single for the Jets; it was later recorded by Britney Spears and featured in her internationally released version of Oops!...
 I Did It Again (2000).
-He also produced two songs for singer Judy Collins that appeared on her album Sanity and Grace.
-His song "The People That You Never Get to Love" was featured on four albums by Susannah McCorkle The People That You Never Get to Love (1981), From Bessie to Brazil (1993), Most Requested Songs (2001), and Ballad Essentials (2002).
-Frank Sinatra Jr. also recorded the tune on his That Face! album (2006).
+His song "The People That You Never Get to Love" was featured on four albums by Susannah McCorkle: The People That You Never Get to Love (1981), From Bessie to Brazil (1993), Most Requested Songs (2001), and Ballad Essentials (2002).
+Frank Sinatra Jr. also recorded the tune on his 2006 album That Face!

 In the 1980s and 1990s, Holmes also played in cabarets and comedy clubs, mostly in New York City, telling often autobiographical anecdotes illustrated with his songs.
-In a 2016 episode of the TV show Better Call Saul, Jimmy says that he is making a documentary about Holmes and sings part of "Escape".
-In 2021, Holmes received an honorary Doctor of Musical Arts degree from Manhattan School of Music.
+In 2021, Holmes received an honorary Doctor of Musical Arts degree from the Manhattan School of Music.